 A selective dorsal rhizotomy is a type of surgery that involves making small incisions at nerve segments to denervate spastic muscles.
 Manual muscle lengthening surgeries are also commonly performed.

 Avoid Falling into the Negative Feedback Loop

-Children with cerebral palsy need to be as mobile as possible to prevent muscle atrophy, learned non-use, and joint problems.
+Children with cerebral palsy need to be as mobile as possible to prevent muscle atrophy (muscle wasting), learned non-use, and joint problems.

-Knee pain caused by spasticity is often not problematic until children get older, but that does not mean you should wait until it gets bad enough.
+Knee pain caused by spasticity is often not problematic until children get older, but that does not mean you should wait until it gets bad before intervening.